Woman, her two children found dead

 VIJAYAWADA

-Three members of a family allegedly died in a suicide pact in Krishna Lanka here on Friday.
+Three persons of a family allegedly died in a suicide pact in Krishna Lanka here on Friday.

-The victims were identified as Lakshmi (28) and her children Naga Manikanta (8) and Harsha (7).
+The victims were identified as Chalamalasetri Chandana Lakshmi (28) and her children Naga Manikanta (8) and Jaya Harsha (7).

-Police suspect that the mother might have consumed pesticide after administering the same to her two children in her house in Balaji Nagar under the Krishna Lanka police limits.
-A suicide note was reportedly found in the house.
+Police suspect that the mother might have consumed pesticide after administering the same to her two children in her house in Balaji Nagar under Krishna Lanka police limits.

-Lakshmi’s husband, a lorry driver, was away from home when the incident occurred, said South Zone Assistant Commissioner of Police (ACP) B. Ravi Kiran.
+Lakshmi’s husband Gopala Krishna, a lorry driver, with the help of neighbours broke open the doors and found the trio dead, said South Zone Assistant Commissioner of Police (ACP) B. Ravi Kiran.

+A suicide note purportedly written by Lakshmi stated that she was not happy with the life.

 The bodies were shifted to Government General Hospital (GGH) mortuary for post-mortem, the ACP said.